 Overview

+The Green Pathway is our curriculum for semi-formal learners and covers a wide range of learning needs and diagnoses.
 The primary focuses of this curriculum are communication, interaction, physical, social and emotional well-being; we also lay the foundations of subjects such as English and Maths.
 Our aim is always for pupils to make ongoing progress towards living as independently as possible into adulthood.

 Who is on the Green Pathway?